ga-wdi-lessons/react-continued/readme.md

 ## Exercise: React OMDB

-For this exercise, we are going to be building a React app from scratch that serve as a movie browser application, allowing users to enter a search term, and view results of movies via the OMDB api.
+For this exercise, we are going to build a React app from scratch that will serve as a movie browser application, allowing users to enter a search term, and view results of movies via the OMDB api.

-Please note, the desired outcome is for you to take a look at the solution and from there devise your own implementation.
-However, if follow along belong below for a step by step walkthrough of how to build out the demoed solution.
+The desired outcome is for you to take a look at the solution and from there devise your own implementation.
+We have also included a a step-by-step walkthrough of how to build out the demoed solution below.

 ---